k-yle/rtsp-relay/README.md

 Internally, this module uses websockets to create an endpoint in your web server (e.g. `/api/stream`) which relays the RTSP stream using ffmpeg.
 On the client side, JS-MPEG is used to decode the websocket stream.

+The module handles all the complications that unreliable connections introduce:

+- if the connection between `server` <=> `RTSP stream` is disconnected, it will automatically be reconnected when available
+- if the connection between `client` <=> `server` is disconnected, the client will keep trying to reconnect
+- if multiple clients connect, only one instance of the RTSP stream is consumed to improve performance (one-to-many)

 ## Install

 > ⚠ You need to install [ffmpeg](https://www.ffmpeg.org/download.html) on your computer first.